 If you search for generic recommendations on how much over-size your hole needs to be, you'll find a wide range of sometimes-conflicting results.
 The reason is that some of the recommendations are focused on auto-insertion needs, while others are based on optimizing the soldering operation,and some incorporate both.

 To complicate matters, the solder alloy to be used has a big impact, as does the pin shape (round, square, flat).
 For a round lead, if your diameter is 0.008" to 0.015" over the pin diameter, you're probably not in big trouble.
 Where the optimum lies depends on a lot of variables.

 Fritz's career in electronics manufacturing has included diverse engineering roles including PWB fabrication, thick film print & fire, SMT and wave/selective solder process engineering, and electronics materials development and marketing.
 Fritz's educational background is in mechanical engineering with an emphasis on materials science.
 Design of Experiments (DoE) techniques have been an area of independent study.
 Fritz has published over a dozen papers at various industry conferences.

-the IPC would be the best place to search for this information.
+As for the standards,the IPC would be the best place to search for this information.